johanmha/pokerhand/Readme.md

 # Poker hand
-App that gives a pokerhand and evaluates it
+App that gives a pokerhand and evaluates it.
+Live test on https://pokerhand-21022022.azurewebsites.net/

 ## For devloping/testing
 Start dev with npm start